 Post-translational modification (PTM) of proteins refers to the chemical changes proteins may undergo after translation.
 Common PTMs include Phosphorylation, Glycosylation, Acetylation and Ubiquitination.
 As a result, identifying and understanding PTMs is key for the study of cell biology and the treatment and prevention of disease.

-BGI has extensive experience in the field of PTM Proteomics1,2 and has developed reliable workflows using market leading technologies and a bioinformatics infrastructure that is second to none.
+BGI has extensive experience in the field of PTM Proteomics1,2 and has developed reliable workflows using market leading technologies and an advanced bioinformatics infrastructure.

 Zhang, Y., et al., Evidence for Differential Glycosylation of Trophoblast Cell Types.
 Mol Cell Proteomics, 2016 Jun;15(6):1857-66. doi: 10.1074/mcp.M115.055798.